Archie Campbell (comedian): Hee Haw

 Campbell also recorded several comedy-music albums, which he continued doing during his Hee Haw years, such as Bull Session at Bull's Creek with Junior Samples, released the year before Hee Haw premiered.
 He frequently performed musical duets with singer Lorene Mann.

 Later life and death

+In 1973, Campbell taped a Nashville-based game show pilot called Skeedaddle.
+The game is presumed to have been part trivia and partly stunt-based.
+An example of the stunt portion had a member of the audience literally digging for a needle in a haystack for a $700 refrigerator/freezer combo.
+The show would feature celebrity guests, as well; the clip shown had fellow Hee-Haw cast member Minnie Pearl "hatching eggs" (sitting on a bunch of white balloons one at a time) with the players guessing how many she could burst in 45 seconds.
+The pilot presumably did not sell.

 In 1984, Campbell hosted TNN's Yesteryear interview show.
 Campbell was an accomplished amateur golfer and built one of the earliest lighted golf courses in the United States.
 An avid painter (he painted the mural backstage at the Grand Ole Opry), he also owned an art gallery and served on the school board in Knoxville, where he lived until his death.

-On June 15, 1987 Campbell suffered a heart attack.
-He had heart surgery, but then died of kidney failure on August 29, 1987.
-He was survived by his wife Mary, and two sons.
+On June 15, 1987, Campbell suffered a heart attack.
+He had heart surgery but then died of kidney failure on August 29, 1987.
+He was survived by his wife Mary and two sons.
 Campbell is buried near the town of Powell, Tennessee.